acosgames/acosgames.github.io/docs/client.md

 ### Client Limitations

-Your client will be have origin policy that prevents it from accessing many outside resources.
+Your client will have an origin policy that prevents it from accessing many outside resources.
 Currently, we have this policy:

 ```html
 <meta